wemitchell3/LugNutz/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was designed using React [Create React App](https://github.com/facebook/create-react-app) with Reactstrap [Reactstrap your App](https://reactstrap.github.io).

 ## Available Scripts